miart 2026

 Renewed sections, special projects, awards and collaborations with institutions and partners shape a programme driven by a shared rhythm, extending the experience from miart into the city and strengthening Milan’s role within the global art landscape.

-Like a jazz improvisation that brings together memory and innovation in a vibrant dialogue, historic sections and new perspectives take centre stage in a renewed layout organised across three distinct levels, designed to guide visitors through a progressive experience of discovery.
+With the title Divided into three sections–Like a jazz improvisation that brings together memory and innovation in a vibrant dialogue, historic sections and new perspectives take centre stage in a renewed layout organised across three distinct levels, designed to guide visitors through a progressive experience of discovery.

 Welcoming the public on the entrance floor is Emergent, the starting point of the exhibition path, offering the opportunity to discover the latest trends in contemporary art through a selection of galleries whose programmes are dedicated to experimentation.
 Curated by Attilia Fattori Franchini, the section expands this year to include 29 galleries from around the world, once again confirming its international standing.
 The 26 exhibition projects address themes such as identity, memory, the body, social structures and climate change through painting, sculpture, ceramics, textile works, video and photography, with a strong presence of women artists presenting solo shows and site-specific installations conceived especially for the fair.